saquibmansuri/CodeHub/Proj-Fetch_Environment_Variables_From_Github_Repository/Pass-buildtime-env-from-file/Readme.md

 All `.env` variables are passed to the Docker build automatically, without needing to pass them manually OR adding in compose file manually:

 ```
---build-arg saquib --build-arg var1 --build-arg var2 ...
+--build-arg var1='value1' --build-arg var2='value2' --build-arg var3='value3' ...

+# FLOW
+build-arg (flag) --> ARG (in dockerfile) --> ENV (in dockerfile)
 ```

 ---

 This integrates **both the Compose command method and the Dockerfile preparation**, so your frontend builds like Vite can pick up environment variables at build time.
+I HOPE DOCKER GIVES US SOME INBUILT FUNCTIONALITY TO HANDLE THIS IN AN UPDATE, FINGERS CROSSED :)